fastenhealth/policy/13-disaster_recovery_policy.md

 ## 13.6 Business Continuity

 Luma Health is a fully remote company with all cloud based infrastructure.
 Employees are able to work from any location with an internet connection.
+The Disaster Recovery Plan is applicable to all units within Luma Health.